 - The Sermon on Parables

 - The Sermon on Things to Come.

 Of all four Gospels, this is probably the most familiar and maybe the most popular.
 It gives us the Beatitudes, the Lord’s Prayer, and the Golden Rule.
 For older Catholics, it was Matthew’s Gospel that dominated the Sunday Gospel Readings before the reform of the Second Vatican Council.
 It was practically the only Gospel we heard with the exception of Luke’s Christmas story details and John’s Passion.
-This Gospel gives us a fusion of gospel and ethics, faith and morality.
+This Gospel gives us a fusion of ethics, faith and morality.
 This writer sets himself in strong opposition against those who claim that accepting Jesus as Lord and Savior is all that is required of them.
 His great concern is to convince followers of Christ that genuine faith must be demonstrated in daily obedience to the way of life he proclaimed.
 Faith and Ethics.
 These are two sides of the same coin.

 - Who is this Jesus the Messiah?

 - What did he have to say?